SuperCoder4562/Elegoo-Uno-R3-Super-Starter-Kit-Projects/BlinkingBoard/README.md

 In this folder, the code and the tutorial video is here in this folder.
-(Note that the delay script, you can experiment with the light and stuff like that)
+(Note that the delay script, you can experiment with the light and stuff like that) Link to Video:https://youtube.com/watch?v=A21eaw4V8_4&msockid=e71bccfd90db11f0918de2b0dfd79f11